 Easy on the Wallet

 We all want to save money, but some budgeting is easier said than done.
 Cleaning shouldn’t be one of those things.
 A lot of companies will try to sell you expensive and complicated solutions to relatively simple problems.
 It’s important to remember that most huge cleaning companies are looking out more for their bottom line than for you, however.
 A good quality dust mop for hardwood floors will solve multiple cleaning problems while still being affordable.

 Since they’re long-lasting, they save money in the long run.
 Reusable mop heads are also great for saving money as they can be washed, saving you from having to constantly purchase new packs of disposable heads.

 How to Find the Best Dust Mop for Hardwood Floors

 Considering all these factors is a great place to start when you’re shopping for a great dust mop for hardwood floors.
-As for me, my personal favorite is the Old-Fashioned Dust Mop from Champion Supplies Inc. This dust mop is also made in the USA and does a great job on wooden floors, as well as laminate, vinyl, and kitchen floors.
-It’s got a premium, sturdy, removable one piece metal handle, as well as a washable dust mop head.
+As for us, our personal favorite is the Old-Fashioned Dust Mop from Champion Supplies Inc. This dust mop is also made in the USA and does a great job on wooden floors, as well as laminate, vinyl, and kitchen floors.

-I’ve found it’s easy to use on floors, including tight corners and around and under furniture, as well as walls and dusty shelves because of its swivel head.
-I’ve also never had to use dusting sprays with it, which is an added bonus.
+It’s easy to use on floors, including tight corners and around and under furniture, as well as walls and dusty shelves because of its swivel head.
+You’ll also never had to use dusting sprays with it, which is an added bonus.

 Caring for Hardwood Floors